 1st Burnmoor’s Code of Conduct

-• Listen to each other and avoid inappropriate shouting.
+• Do listen to each other and avoid inappropriate shouting.

-• Be quiet and sensible during ceremonies and explanations.
+• Do behave quietly and sensible during ceremonies and explanations.

-• Be smart, punctual and wear our uniform with pride.
+• Do be smart, punctual and wear our uniform with pride.

-• Get involved and give our best effort to all activities.
+• Do get involved and give our best effort to all activities.

-• Avoid bringing unnecessary items to meetings (food, toys, games, etc)
+• Do not bring unnecessary items to meetings (food, toys, games, etc)

-• Keep the Scout Promise and the Scout Law.
+• Do keep the Scout Promise and the Scout Law.

 Consequences Should the Code not be Kept